reynoso811/Capstone_Audio-Analysis/README.md

 * Each audio clip was then sliced into 15 sec clips
 * Stored into 2 classes (Helo/Fixed)

+* Mel Frequency Cepstral Coefficients (mfccs)

+The MFCC feature extraction technique basically includes windowing the signal, applying the DFT, taking the log of the magnitude, and then warping the frequencies on a Mel scale, followed by applying the inverse DCT.

-* mffcs were extracted from each clip to train the models using 13 and 40 mffcs
+mffcs were extracted from each clip to train the models using 13 and 40 mffcs
 ![mffcs](https://github.com/reynoso811/Capstone_Audio-Analysis/blob/main/mfcc_1.png)

 * Spectrograms